pitrov/docs.erisindustries.com/tutorials/advanced/servicesmaking.md

 $ eris keys ls --host
 ```

-**Protip:** You can also `$ eris keys import $ADDR` to go from host to container.
+**Protip:** You can also `$ eris keys import ADDR` to go from host to container.
 Similiarly to `$ eris data import/export` these commands are thought of from the point of view of the container.
 See [this tutorial](../tool-specific/keyexporting/) for more information on the `eris keys` command.

 Second, within the container, the key was both: 1) converted to the tendermint format: `priv_validator.json` and 2) used to create the `genesis.json` file.
 Both these files were then exported from the container to the host into `$HOME/.eris/chains/bob`, where `bob` is the name of the chain created with `chains make` above.